 Software development activities generally consist of three stages, (i) the planning stage, (ii) the application and infrastructure development stage, and (iii) the post implementation stage.
 Costs incurred in the planning and post implementation stages of software development, including costs associated with the post-configuration training and repairs and maintenance of the developed technologies, are expensed as incurred.
 We capitalize costs associated with software developed for internal use when the planning stage is completed, management has authorized further funding for the completion of the project, and it is probable that the project will be completed and perform as intended.
 Costs incurred in the application and infrastructure development stages, including significant enhancements and upgrades, are capitalized.
 Capitalization ends once a project is substantially complete and the software and technologies are ready for their intended purpose.
+There is judgment involved in estimating the stage of development as well as estimating time allocated to a particular project.
+A significant change in the time spent on each project could have a material impact on the amount capitalized and related amortization expense in subsequent periods.

 We amortize internal use software development costs using a straight-line method over a three year estimated useful life, commencing when the software is ready for its intended use.
 The straight-line recognition method approximates the manner in which the expected benefit will be derived.
 We determined the life of internal use software based on historical software upgrades and replacement.
-The Company evaluates internal use software in use for abandonment and use that as a significant indicator for impairment on a quarterly basis.